falcosecurity/falco/README.md

 Office hours
 ---

-Falco has weekly office hour style meetings where we plan our work on the project.
+Falco has bi-weekly office hour style meetings where we plan our work on the project.
 You can get a Google calendar invite by joining the mailing list.
 It will automatically be sent.

-Wednesdays at 8am Pacific on [Zoom](sysdig.zoom.us/j/213235330).
+Wednesdays at 8am Pacific on [Zoom](https://sysdig.zoom.us/j/213235330).

 License Terms
 ---